enkidevs/curriculum/linux/user-and-file-management/terminal-history/execute-a-command-without-saving-it-in-history.md

 category: hack

 tags:

   - bash

   - terminal

   - linux

   - hide

   - bash history

   - workout

 notes: ''

 ---
 ## Content
+# Execute a command without saving it in history

 Adding one or more spaces before your command will result in `history` not recording it.